feisuo/wallPaper/README.md

 # BeeWallPaper
-This is a android live wallpaper with a polar clock and some system infomations include CPU usage and some others.
+This is a android live wallpaper with a polar clock and some system infomations include CPU usaging and some others.

 SVG